Captured Our Way

 My Photography Story

 I can see, but I cannot see.
 My vision is a phenomenon that I cannot explain, other than I see the world with a unique pair of eyes.
 When I was a teenager, I was diagnosed with an eye disease called Stargardt's, which is a form of macular degeneration.
 I have no central vision, and I can only see 20/80 in both eyes with corrected lenses.
-For example, when I look through my Canon 5D Mark IV camera's viewfinder, I cannot see the menu settings because the print is small.
+For example, when I look through my Canon 5D Mark IV camera's viewfinder, I cannot see the menu settings because the print is too small.

 Although I have a visual impairment, I use my peripheral vision to see objects and patterns, which gives me a creative edge as a photographer.
-I enjoy photographing anything about university life, the land, and pretty much anything symmetrical!
+I enjoy photographing anything about university life, the land, and anything symmetrical!

 My interest in photography began in 2009, when I bought my first iPhone.
 Initially, I used my iPhone 4S as an assistive technology tool.
 If I could not see an object, I would take a photo of the subject and zoom in.
 This method was beneficial in seeing signs and fine print text.
 I still use this method today.

-Eventually, I began to experiment with photography and videography apps like Instagram and iMovie.
+Eventually in the early 2010s, I began to experiment with photography and videography apps like Instagram and iMovie.
 I would often receive positive feedback on my photos and videos, which ultimately motivated me to learn how to shoot with Canon DSLR cameras.

 Since I did not own a DSLR, I rented camera equipment from the University of Arizona's information technology services.
 I taught myself how to use DSLRs by watching YouTube videos and photography sessions with my mentors.
 Photography became one of my favorite hobbies, which also benefits me professionally.

-Photography is storytelling, and I am honored to amplify the narratives of Indigenous people and beyond.
+Photography is storytelling, and I am honored to amplify the narratives of Indigenous People and beyond.